- System Prechecks

 For systems with Windows 8 or Later installed you will have BIOS Mode and SecureBoot State shown.
 These technologies should be enabled where supported by the hardware.

 This information doesn’t show if you are currently running Windows 7.
-For a Windows 7 install in all cases SecureBoot will be disabled (as its unsupported by Windows 7) and the UEFI Boot may also be disabled even on hardware which support these technologies.
+For a Windows 7 install in all cases SecureBoot will be disabled (as its unsupported by Windows 7) and the UEFI Boot may also be disabled even on hardware which support these technologies (this will be rectified at the End of the Windows 7 to Windows 10 Upgrade Install).

 Without the Latest UEFI BIOS Version – Installation of Windows 10 may Fail!!!